 You love your pets and view them as another member of the family.
 Yet pets shed quite a lot, some breeds more than others.
 Dust accumulates from both shed fur and pet dander.

-Pet dander, by the way, is dead skin that your cat or dog releases as it goes about its life, just like your own dead skin cells in your sheets.
+Pet dander is dead skin that your cat or dog releases as it goes about its life, just like your own dead skin cells in your sheets.
 Dander from pets and humans alike will increase the dust in your home.

-You can brush and bathe your pet indoors and then immediately clean up the aftermath, but you could miss spots.
-If you want to be especially conscientious of the amount of dust in your home, then start bathing and grooming your pets outside.
+You can brush and bathe your pet indoors and immediately clean up the aftermath, but you could miss spots.
+If you want to be especially conscientious of the dust in your home, start bathing and grooming your pets outside.

 Keep a Housecleaning Schedule